-- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - To select a menu or a menu item, use the tab key and the keyboard arrow keys, and then press enter, or use a pointing device to click the item. - To scroll up and down, click the up arrow or the down arrow in the upper-right corner of the screen, or use the up arrow key or the down arrow key. - To close open dialog boxes and return to the main Computer Setup screen, press esc, and then follow the on-screen instructions. - NOTE: You can use either a pointing device (TouchPad, pointing stick, or USB mouse) or the keyboard to navigate and make selections in Computer Setup. - 2.
-Press f10 to enter BIOS Setup. - 3.
-Select the File, Security, Diagnostics, or System Configuration menu.
+- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - To select a menu or a menu item, use the tab key and the keyboard arrow keys, and then press enter, or use a pointing device to click the item. - To scroll up and down, click the up arrow or the down arrow on the right side of the screen, or use the up arrow key or the down arrow key. - To close open dialog boxes and return to the main Computer Setup screen, press esc, and then follow the on-screen instructions. - NOTE: You can use either a pointing device (TouchPad, pointing stick, or USB mouse) or the keyboard to navigate and make selections in Computer Setup. - Press f10 to enter BIOS Setup. - Select the File, Security, or System Configuration menu.